donejs/donejs/docs/features.md

  1. **Forced modularity** - Because the nature of HTML elements are isolated modules, custom HTML elements must be designed as small, isolated components.
 This makes them easier to test, debug, and understand.
  1. **Reuse** - Custom elements are designed to be reusable across pages and applications.

-##### Single file components
+##### Defining a custom element

-One way to define a compoonent is with a [web component](https://github.com/donejs/done-component) style declaration, using a file with a `.component` extension:
+One way to define a component is with a [web component](https://github.com/donejs/done-component) style declaration, using a single file with a `.component` extension:

 ```html
 <can-component tag="hello-world">